-If you need to pay off debt, build your savings or just want a little more spending money, picking up a side job can help.
+If you need to pay off debt, build your savings or just want a little more spending money, picking up or starting a side hustle can help.

 A recent Bankrate survey found that nearly 4 in 10 Americans have a second paying gig, and they rake in nearly $700 a month on average.

 You can get a piece of that, too.
 Here are fifteen side jobs that offer good pay, flexible hours and plenty of perks.
 Wage information comes from the Bureau of Labor Statistics, a division of the U.S. Department of Labor.
-The BLS reports the “mean” wage, which is the wage that falls in the middle, with half making more than the mean and half making less.
+The BLS reports the “median” wage, which is the wage that falls in the middle, with half making more than the mean and half making less.

 The Bankrate Daily